Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Results

 In this paper, we consider a line of excitatory and inhibitory neurons, but our results hold equally well for a ring of neurons with periodic boundary conditions and appropriately chosen long range connections.
-Ring networks have previously been used to model orientation selectivity in V1.
-In agreement with recent findings, the critically-balanced ring network exhibits surround suppression in orientation space when long range connections are added on top of the nearest neighbor connectivity.
+Ring networks have extensively been studied as a model of orientation selectivity in V1 \cite{bressloff2000dynamical,bressloff2001geometric,shriki2003rate,ermentrout1998neural,hansel1997modeling,yishai1995theory,dayan2001theoretical}.
+In agreement with recent findings \cite{rubinr2015suprlinear}, the critically-balanced ring network exhibits surround suppression in orientation space when long range connections are added on top of nearest neighbor connectivity.